 Sometime later, while sitting alone in my apartment, I pulled the note with the girl’s name and number.
 I fumbled with the paper – staring at it and wondering – should I call?
 I gave into the loneliness and called her.

 Although it’s been many years, my memory only seems to remember essential events and personal incidents – as opposed to remembering people’s names.
 But I always remember a face and the memorable experiences that I associate with that person.
 So, if you asked me what this girl’s name was – I couldn’t tell you.
-But I remember some things about her, and I certainly remember that phone call and the date that followed.
+But I remember some things about her, and I certainly recall that phone conversation and the date that followed.

 She answered my phone call with a pleasant sounding voice, and our conversation went something like this: